Allen-Qiu/cast/README.md

 ## Clusters

-The clusters of aspect terms detected by baseline models are illustrated as follows.
+The clusters of aspect terms detected by baseline models in the Amazon daataset are illustrated as follows.

 ### GMM
 <img src="img/gmm.png" width="700">